Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/experience-platform-events.md

     String getSchemaIdentifier();

     /**
-     * Serialize this {@code Schema} object to a map that is equivalent of its XDM schema.
+     * Serialize this {@code Schema} object to a map with the same format as its XDM schema.
      * @return the XDM-formatted map of this {@code Schema} object.
      */
     Map<String, Object> serializeToXdm();